MSalamatov/polytech-k8s-lab/guides/openstack/docker_local_registry.md

 ### 3. Configure authentication
 To connect to docker registry we need login and password.
 We need to create a password file with one entry for the user "user" with password "userpassword".

-<p>We will create a fictive container and move the output of "htpasswd" tool to /auth/htpasswd.
-In this file we can find our login and hashed password.</p>
+We will create a fictive container and move the output of "htpasswd" tool to /auth/htpasswd.
+In this file we can find our login and hashed password

 ```ShellSession
 sudo mkdir /auth